rodrigoceloto/GettingCleaningDataProjectCode/README.md

 Unzipping this file creates a directory called "UCI HAR Dataset", wich should be the working directory for running this code.

-The unzipping process will create two subdirectories (test and train) where some of files will be stored.
+The unzipping process also creates two subdirectories (test and train) where some of files will be stored.

 The code will create a txt file called newdataset.txt that will be written in the working directory "UCI HAR Dataset".